bitcoin-s/bitcoin-s/docs/tor/tor.md

 ## Starting Tor

-To connect to onion addresses you need th enable the tor proxy.
+To connect to onion addresses you need to enable the tor proxy.
 To do so you need to have tor currently running, this can be checked by using the command `sudo systemctl status tor`.
 This should give you an output similar to:

 ```bash